linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Bond Math & Analytics/Bond Math - the Theory Behind the Formulas.md

 flows are: (1) more coupon reinvestment risk with C-Linkers (more cash flow received sooner subject to fluctuation in real rates); (2) higher real rate durations with P-Linkers (longer times to the receipt of cash flow); and (3) less potential credit risk on C-Linkers, depending on the issuer (credit risk typically is an increasing function of time to the receipt of cash flow).
 These differences, along with taxation, are important when an investor has a choice between P-Linkers and C-Linkers.

 Before turning to linker taxation, notice that the real IRR on the  $2.50\%$  C-Linker is lower than on the  $2.50\%$  P-Linker, even though both are purchased at par value.
 Given low inflation averaging  $1.734\%$ , the C-Linker underperforms by 4.2 basis points.
 For high inflation averaging  $9.186\%$ , the difference is 19.9 basis points.
 The reason for this is that the typical C-Linker does not provide complete inflation protection—the interest payment formula leaves out the cross-product between the inflation rate and the real rate in setting the nominal rate.
-Recall from Chapter 3 the relationship among the three rates:  $(1 + \text{nominal rate}) = (1 + \text{real rate}) * (1 + \text{inflation rate})$ .
+Recall from Chapter 3 the relationship among the three rates:  $(1 + \text{nominalrate}) = (1 + \text{realrate}) * (1 + \text{inflationrate})$ .
 Multiplying the terms, this becomes: nominal rate = real rate + inflation rate + (real rate * inflation rate).
 The typical C-Linker only includes the first two terms.

 Hopefully, investors are aware of the interest payment formula on typical C-Linkers and that deficiency is reflected in the market price, especially if high inflation rates are expected.
 In reality, some C-Linkers do include the cross-product.
 The U.S. Treasury issues retail-oriented Series I Savings Bonds (called I-Bonds).
 These nonmarketable, 30-year C-Linkers can be purchased at par value in small denominations of \(25.
 The coupon interest rate is reset semiannually based on the \(\Delta\)CPI, including the cross-product.
 Interest accrues over the lifetime of the I-Bond and is paid at redemption.
 These, like P-Linkers, have the same real IRR for all subsequent paths for inflation.
 But that is before taxes.